Book Reviewing: Home www.umsystem.edu/upress/spring2007/pool.htm

 online.
 And finally it suggests how our

-difficulties of reviewing that make certain shortcomings inevitable against the
+of reviewing that make certain shortcomings inevitable against the unacceptable

-unacceptable practices that undermine the very reasons we read--and
+practices that undermine the very reasons we read--and need--reviews.

 readers—even those who don’t read reviews.